 true and to complete verification.

-When your connected account changes its verified Tax ID (personal or business), the account must agree again to the Stripe Services Agreement (SSA) to accept the transfer of ownership of their account and its balances from the entity assigned the initial Tax ID to the one assigned the new Tax ID.
+When your connected account updates its verified Tax ID (personal* or business), the account must agree again to the Stripe Services Agreement (SSA).
+Doing so accepts the transfer of ownership of their account and its balances from the entity assigned the initial Tax ID to the one assigned the new Tax ID.
 The information below describes the process for collecting this requirement when changing an account’s verified Tax ID.

-After the account changes its Tax ID, the account enters a 7-day grace period during which it must agree once again to the Stripe Services Agreement (SSA) and make sure it’s compliant with all requirements.
-If the connected account can’t meet its requirements after 7 days, then charges and payouts for the account will be paused
+After the account updates its Tax ID, the account enters a 7-day grace period during which it must agree once again to the Stripe Services Agreement (SSA) and make sure it’s compliant with all requirements.
+If the connected account can’t meet its requirements after 7 days, then charges and payouts for the account are paused

 You have two ways to collect this requirement:

 If you use Connect Onboarding, you can use Stripe’s onboarding flows to collect this new requirement from your account.
 After an account modifies its tax identification number, you can provide a link to Stripe’s onboarding flow.
 From there, the account can fulfill any necessary requirements.